jwons/merit-reproducibility-artifacts/README.md

 ```
 Ctrl+Click the bottom-most link that starts with `http://127.0.0.1:8888` to be taken to the Jupyter Lab instance.

 Navigate to the `eval` folder and there will be 3 notebooks along with some folders.
-Running each notebook from top to bottom in a linear fashion will train and then reproduce all 42 models.
+Running each notebook from top to bottom in a linear fashion will train and then reproduce all 48 models.
 Some of these models might take a few minutes to train and re-train.

 Once all the notebooks have completed, open the `results` directory to see a csv file for each notebook.
 Within these files are columns named `Equivalent Evaluation` and `Model Prov Diff`.
 The models were all successfully reproduced if  `Equivalent Evaluation` is all true and `Model Prov Diff` only contains timestamps.

 Closing the terminal with the server running, or pressing ctrl+c within in will stop the server.

-## Building the Docker image (if pulling image doesn't work)
+## Building the Docker image (if pulling the image doesn't work)

 You should not need to build the image yourself, but in case you want to try here are the instructions.
 Pulling the pre-built image is likely faster, and more guaranteed to work in the off chance one of the sites hosting a dependency linked in the Dockerfiles no longer works.